Enhanced Contour Tracking: a Time-Varying Internal Model Principle-Based Approach: Introduction

 \section{Introduction}

-Contour tracking, which is a popular and significant research direction in the field of precision mechatronics, has important applications to precision motion control for a scheduled two-/multi-axis contour, including machine tool processing~\cite{2li2020}, robot manipulation~\cite{li2020}, micro/nano machining~\cite{zhang2021}, etc. The contouring control has also emerged as an effective method to deal with macro-micro motion systems, such as the dual-drive stage system~\cite{yang2010} and the laser galvanometer-stage system~\cite{cui2021}.
-In these cases, the general profile is integrated by the trajectories of each motion subsystems, so that the contour tracking method is able to synchronically adjust the axial outputs to modify the general tracking result.
+Contour tracking, which is a popular and significant research direction in the field of precision mechatronics, has important applications to precision motion control for a scheduled two-/multi-axis contour, including machine tool processing~\cite{2li2020}, robot manipulation~\cite{wang2011}, and micro/nano machining~\cite{hu2011}.
+The contouring control has also emerged as an effective method to deal with macro-micro motion systems, such as the dual-drive stage system~\cite{yang2010} and the laser galvoscanner-stage system~\cite{cui2021}, to achieve both large working range and high precision.
+In the above applications, the contour to be tracked is composed of references in multiple motion dimensions, and the motion subsystems for all dimensions should be controlled simultaneously to ensure the contouring performance.

-In the past several decades, significant efforts have been devoted to the study of contour tracking, and numerous contour tracking control methods have been proposed and developed.
 A basic idea to improve contour tracking precision is to achieve high tracking performance of each individual axis.
-And there are considerable advanced control methods available for axial precision tracking, such as adaptive control~\cite{yuan2021,fan2021}, sliding mode control (SMC)~\cite{qiao2019,zhang2019}, iterative learning control (ILC)~\cite{tc2019}, etc. Specifically, noticeable efforts have been devoted to solving precision tracking problems for nonlinear or time-varying systems, such as the adaptive control method for nonlinear MIMO systems~\cite{kong2020}, the fuzzy approximation method under time-varying constraints~\cite{kong2022}, and the RBF neural network-based robust control in nonlinear systems with system uncertainties and time delay~\cite{chen2019rbf}.
+And there are considerable advanced control methods available for axial precision tracking, such as adaptive control~\cite{farzan2022,fan2021}, sliding mode control (SMC)~\cite{qiao2019,boudjedir2022}, and iterative learning control (ILC)~\cite{tc2019,chen2021}.
 Nevertheless, it is worth noting that the improvement of axial tracking errors does not always imply reduced contour errors, because the contour error is a complex composition of all the axial individual errors.
+According to~\cite{tang2013}, the contour error can be defined as the minimum distance from the actual position to the reference contour.
+Clearly, the main task of a contouring method is the reduction or elimination of the contour error.

+In order to tackle the above challenge, numerous contouring control methods have been proposed.
+First of all, the well-known cross-coupled control (CCC) was originally proposed in~\cite{koren1980,koren1991} to deal with basic contours such as lines, circles and their combinations.
+Thereafter, efforts have been made in~\cite{yeh2003,cheng2009} to extend the types of contours that can be dealt with CCC.
+Recently, the CCC and its modifications proposed in~\cite{barton2008,barton2011,2yang2010,uchiyama2011,ghaffari2015,zhang2018} (such as embedded ILC methods, modified error estimation methods, and model predictive methods) have been widely used due to the straightforward implementation.
+As the CCC lacks an asymptotical tracking performance for general contours, the contouring results may deteriorate in high-speed and/or large-curvature scenarios~\cite{ghaffari2015}.